eugnsp/es_la/doc/matrix.md

 Matrix(std::initializer_list<Value> values);
 ```

 Constructs the matrix with matrix elements initialized contiguously with the contents of the initializer list `values`.
-The size of the initializer list should be equal to the number of matrix elements, the dynamic number of rows/colums is inferred from the initializer list size (`values.size() / ct_rows`, `values.size() / ct_cols`).
+The size of the initializer list should be equal to the number of matrix elements, the dynamic number of columns or rows is inferred from the initializer list size (`values.size() / ct_rows` or `values.size() / ct_cols`).

 *Parameters:*
 * `values` - the initializer list to initialize the matrix elements with